Instagram Credential Phishing Attacks Bypass Microsoft Email Security

 How Can I Protect Against Instagram Credential Phishing Attacks?

-To stay safe from phishing campaigns, you should always carefully analyze a suspicious email before interacting with any links within the body.
-You should look for spelling, grammar, and capitalization errors and use a search engine to ensure theComputer security concept email address matches a company’s official support email.
-You can check Instagram and other social media platforms to see your recent login activity instead of taking urgent emails in your inbox at face value.
-Consider enabling multi-factor authentication (MFA) for your Instagram and other social media accounts, as a hacker will need both your password and your smartphone to login into your account.
+To stay safe from phishing campaigns, you should always carefully analyze a suspiciouComputer security concepts email before interacting with any links in the body.
+Look for spelling, grammar, and capitalization errors and look up a company’s official support email to verify the address.
+Check Instagram and other social media platforms to see your recent login activity instead of taking urgent emails in your inbox at face value.
+Consider enabling Multi-Factor Authentication (MFA) for your Instagram and other social media accounts, as a hacker will need your password and smartphone to log in to your account.

-Keep Learning About Email Threat Protection
+Keep Learning About Email and Cyber Threat Protection

 Must Read Blog Posts